Club History

 2019

-TireRack becomes the title sponsor of ChampCar.
-With 29 events on its calendar, the 10th season of the ChampCar Endurance Series is gearing up to be the best one yet.
-The biggest addition of the year: TireRack.com announces that they will be the title sponsor for this year’s ChampCar Endurance Series.
+TireRack became the title sponsor of ChampCar.
+With 29 events on the calendar, the 10th season was gearing up to be the biggest yet.

 ChampCar 2019 BCCR